WeTransfer/wt-api-docs/source/includes/_transfers.md

 }
 ```

 Creates a new empty transfer.

-The `shortened_url` property contains a URL for WeTransfer, where you can access the resulting transfer.
+<aside class="warning"><strong>Note:</strong> The "shortened_url" property in the response contains the URL for transfer you are creating!
+You'll need this to access the end result of the upload process.</aside>

 ## Add items to a transfer